vidhyadharan-03/19AI547-Blockchain-for-Business/Experiment 1: Decentralized Certificate Verification.md

-Experiment 1: Decentralized Certificate Verification
+#Experiment 1: Decentralized Certificate Verification
-Aim:
+##Aim:
   To develop a smart contract for issuing and verifying academic certificates on Ethereum, preventing forgery and ensuring authenticity.
-Algorithm:
+##Algorithm:
 1. Deploy a smart contract where universities can issue certificates.
 2. Store a hash of certificate data on-chain.
 3. Provide a verification function that checks certificate authenticity.
 4. Users can verify the certificate by comparing the stored hash.
-Code:
+#Program:
+'''
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;
 contract CertificateVerification {